argumentcomputer/gh-actions-runner/README.md

 The GPU runner uses the following CUDA-enabled image: https://github.com/lurk-lab/github-actions-runner-cuda/tree/cuda

 The instructions are the same as above, with the following modifications:
-- Once logged into the server, run `nvidia-smi` to check the drivers are working
+- Once logged into the server, run `nvidia-smi` to check the drivers are working.
+If not, make sure to install them correctly
+- Individual runner
+  - Run `./gpu_setup.sh` instead of `setup.sh`, and then `./install.sh` as usual
+  - Note: untested, behavior will likely vary on other machines
+- Vultr Nvidia runner with Ubuntu;
   - Don't run `apt update`/`apt upgrade`, as a new kernel version will break the GPU drivers
-- Run `./gpu_setup.sh` instead of `setup.sh`, and then `./install.sh` as usual
+  - Run `./vultr_setup.sh` instead of `setup.sh`, and then `./install.sh` as usual
-    - Note: This script is specialized for a Vultr Nvidia GPU server on Ubuntu; behavior will likely vary with other GPU providers.

 # Troubleshooting
 - Try restarting the `systemd` service with `systemctl restart gh-actions-runner`